Dudam-Neeraj-Dattu/cloud_vandana_task_3/README.md

 # This is repository of cloud vandana assessment task 3

-Basic calculator using HTML, CSS, JavaScript
+Create a basic calculator using HTML, CSS, and JavaScript with the functionality of add, subtract, multiply and divide.